-Independent directed studies include reading, writing, and research projects done under the direction of a Richmont faculty member, unless special permission is granted to work with an adjunct faculty member.
-Students desiring independent directed study should first contact their academic advisor, who will provide independent study proposal instructions.
+Independent directed studies include reading, writing, and research projects done under the direction of a Richmont faculty member, unless special permission is granted from the Dean of the student's corresponding school to work with an adjunct faculty member.
+Students desiring independent directed study should first contact the Records Office to obtain independent study proposal instructions.
 (See packet online.)
-Using the instructions provided, the student submits a written proposal for the planned course directly to the professor who will direct the study.
+Using the instructions provided, the student submits a written proposal for the planned course directly to the professor who will direct the study for approval.
 Students must first contact the professor who normally teaches the class to request an independent study unless that person is an adjunct professor.
 In that situation, the student should first contact the Office of the Dean to ask who may lead the independent study.
-Along with the proposal, the student must submit the attached add form.
+Along with the proposal, the student must submit an Add/Drop form.

 Once the professor approves the proposal, he or she will send it to the Office of the Dean for final approval.
 The entire process, including approval by the professor, the Dean, and submission of the approval form to the Records Office, must be completed by the end of registration the semester before the proposed independent study will occur.
 A copy of the proposal will become part of the student's permanent file.
 A minimum of three individual contact hours with the professor during the independent study is required.
 Students are responsible to provide the professor with updates of assignments and to initiate contact with the professor.
 Independent study assignments are due at the end of the semester as determined by the professor.
+Students must verify and substantiate that the work for the independent study will be a minimum of 135 combined hours for a three credit class and 90 combined hours for a two credit class.

 Students should submit the proposal for an independent directed study during the regular pre-registration period for the semester during which the independent study will occur.
 Students should NOT register for the weekly class if it is offered.
 The actual registration for the course is completed by the Records Office upon approval of the proposal by the Dean of the corresponding school.
 Failure to register for an approved independent directed study by the registration deadline will result in additional fees.
 If a student is approved to register for an independent study after the regular registration period, he or she must pay a late registration fee or add/ drop fee, whichever applies.
 Independent study proposals will not be approved past the add/drop deadline for any semester.
 Deadlines will be strictly enforced.

 Fees for an independent directed study are not included in the student's regular tuition fees.
 The fees include the current tuition fee for one course and an instructional fee of \$100 per credit hour.
 Fees must be paid at the time of registration for the course.
 See the section on student fees in this Catalog for current independent study fees.
 The course identification or prefix for an independent directed study is as follows: